Superrehtard/old_diaspora_wiki/Howto-setup-services.md

 * Fill the Captcha
 * It will now give you your app id and your app_secret which you have to set in your config/oauth_keys.yml
 * Go to https://developers.facebook.com/apps/app_id/summary
+* Under Basic Services > App Domain fill the domain of your pod (**without** http://)
-* Go to Website and fill the domain of your pod (without http://) in Website-Domain, then click Save changes
+* Click Website and fill in your pod's Site URL, then click Save Changes.
 * Restart Diaspora on your server
 * You're done.
 It's now possible to post to Facebook from your pod :)